sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

         Parser* m_parser;
 };
 ```
-It takes in the `ASTContext` from the `ASTConsumer` and the `Parser`, which is used for adding annotations.
+It takes in the `ASTContext` from the `ASTConsumer` for retrieving node source locations, and the `Parser` for adding annotations.
 We will explore the visitor function implementations in more detail later on.

 The traversal of the AST is kicked off in `HandleTranslationUnit` from our `ASTConsumer`.